 - PART 2: VISUAL AND SPATIAL DATA PRODUCTION METHODS AND TECHNOLOGIES

 - PART 4: ANALYTICAL FRAMEWORKS AND PERSPECTIVES PART

 - 7: COMMUNICATING THE VISUAL: FORMATS AND CONCERNS

 By T.J.
 Thomson | Book type: Conceptual/Theoretical

-To See and Be Seen considers some of the ideological, aesthetic, pragmatic, institutional, cultural, commercial, environmental, and psychological forces that consciously or otherwise shape the production of news images and subsequently influence their reception.
+Winner of the 2020 Diane S. Hope NCA Book of the Year Award, To See and Be Seen considers some of the ideological, aesthetic, pragmatic, institutional, cultural, commercial, environmental, and psychological forces that consciously or otherwise shape the production of news images and subsequently influence their reception.
 The results of Thomson’s research provide one of the first empirical and real-time glimpses into the experience of being in front of a journalist’s lens.
 To See and Be Seen enables us to understand the stories behind images by considering the environment in which such images are made, the exchange (if one occurred) between the camera-wielding observer and the observed, the identities of both parties, and how they react to the representations that are created.